guslipkin/Spring2022/FIN 2001 ~ Business Finance/FIN 2001 ~ Homework/Homework 6.md

 21. If a person requires greater return when risk increases, that person is said to be **risk averse**.
 22. Which one of the following assets has historically had the highest average annual return?
     - **Common stocks**
-23. The benefits of diversification are greatest when asset returns have **zero correlations**.
+23. The benefits of diversification are greatest when asset returns have **negative correlations**.
 24. In comparing the deviations of returns, which one of the following assets has historically had the largest standard deviation of annual returns?
     - **Large company stocks**
 25. If one were to rank different assets from *highest* to *lowest* the basis of average historical return, the ranking would be **large company stocks, long-term corporate bonds, long term government bonds, US Treasury bills**.